HatsuSixty/Ldays/README.md

 # Ldays.exe

-This is my fisrst malware!
+This is my first malware!

 Ldays.exe or LastDays.exe was coded in C++, batch, and VBScript.
 It took-me a week and a half to finish.